realth000/taglib_ffi/README.md

 # taglib_ffi

-Use [TagLib](https://taglib.org/) to read and write audio metadata tags.
+Use [TagLib](https://taglib.org/) to read audio metadata tags in flutter.